On the binary digits of $n$ and $n^2$: Preliminaries

 \begin{proof} If there is a block of $\tO$'s of length $\geq 2$ inside $(n)_2$, then in the addition of $2n+n=3n$ there are non-interfering terms and the additions have to amount for $2$ bits in the sum of the corresponding portions.
 Lemma~\ref{useful_1} shows that the only possibilities are the blocks $(\tL \tO)^\ell \tL \tL$ for some $\ell \geq 0$, and the block consisting of a single $\tL$.
 This gives the first part in the statement.
 If there is no block of consecutive $\tO$'s of length $\geq 2$ then $x$ is evidently bounded by $2^{2s(n)}-1$. \end{proof}

 \begin{lem} Let $n$ be an odd integer with $s(3n)=3$.
 Then

 \end{lem}

-\begin{proof} This follows from the proof of Lemma~\ref{s(3x)=3}: the carry here has to propagate all the way up to the highest significant digits and one digitwise addition has to give a supplementary $\tL$-bit with respect to the addition in the proof of Lemma~\ref{useful_1}.
-This directly translates into the two given forms. \end{proof}
+\begin{proof} Recall the reasoning of the proof of Lemma~\ref{useful_1} first.
+A possible carry has to propagate all the way up to the highest significant digits in order to generate only $\tO$-bits except the lowest significant bit and the highest significant bit.
+In the former proof, this implied an alternation of $\tO$-bits and $\tL$-bits in the middle part.
+In the statement of the present lemma, since we want three $\tL$-bits in the resulting sum, we need to break this alternation at least once.
+We therefore have the following addition:

+The lowest significant $\tL$-bit will stay after the summation of the two numbers (it does not interact with the other bits).
+In the overlapping $\tL$-bits at the breaking point (underlined in the above addition scheme) there will remain one $\tL$-bit in the sum.
+The addition of these bits generates a carry that has to generate only $\tO$-bits up to the highest significant $\tL$-bit.
+The only way to achieve this is again to alternate the $\tO$-bits and $\tL$-bits.
+This directly translates into the given form. \end{proof}

 \begin{lem} If $(n)_2\in\{(\tL\tO)^{\ell}\tL\tL:\; \ell\geq 2\}$ then $s(n^2)\geq 7$. \end{lem} \begin{proof} An elementary calculation shows that, if $(n)_2=(\tL\tO)^{\ell}\tL\tL$, $\ell\geq 1$, then